ixofoundation/docs/Emerging Platform/Welcome.md

 As a developer, you have access to a suite of tools and APIs designed to simplify integration and enhance functionality.
 The platform supports:

-- **Integration of IoT devices**: Onboard devices seamlessly with programmable digital twins.
+- **Integration of IoT devices**: Onboard and control devices as programmable digital twins, ingesting telemetric monitoring data.
-- **Blockchain-based workflows**: Manage tokenized Impact Credits and digital claims through secure, verifiable processes.
+- **Verifiable workflows**: Manage submissions of verifiable digital claims and automate the processing of claims with Causal AI, to enable self-issuance of verifiable digital credential certificates, and minting of digital Impact Credits, through the full lifecycle of generating, transferring, trading, retiring, and making corresponding adjustments across registries.
 - **Customizable analytics dashboards**: Tailor analytics solutions to your specific project needs.
+- **AI automations and decision-support**: Configure powerful Oracle services that use advanced cognitive computing to manage data processing pipelines and interact intelligently with software systems and platform users.

 ### Impacts of the Platform